ChaosRez/umbilical-choir-release-manager/README.md

 current state of stages in a release strategy for a child:

 - **Pending**: The stage is pending.
-- **InProgress**: The child is notified and the stage is in progress.
+- **InProgress**: The child is notified, and the stage is in progress.
 - **SuccessWaiting**: Only for `WaitForSignal` stage type.
 The child received enough calls and was successful, now waiting for the parent to end the stage.
 The child also sends a preliminary aggregated results.
 - **ShouldEnd**: Only for `WaitForSignal` stage type.
 The child polls for it on `/end_stage` to finish a stage.
 - **Completed**: The stage result has been received and the stage is completed.